Airfield Drivers

 There is confusion in the phraseology that is used between the air traffic controller and the vehicle driver.

 If a vehicle driver does not hear the word “Runway” when requesting access onto or across a runway, they should hold their position and question the controller.
 Review the document linked below.
-The FAA recommends incorporating this information into your training programs and share the information with all vehicle operators to promote situational awareness and understanding of correct phraseology at airports.
+The FAA recommends incorporating this information into your training programs and sharing the information with all vehicle operators to promote situational awareness and understanding of correct phraseology at airports.

 Winter Operations Video

-Airport operations related to snow and ice control can be a complex, dynamic and demanding endeavor.
+Airport operations related to snow and ice control can be a complex, dynamic, and demanding endeavor.
 This video prepares airport vehicle drivers for the challenges they may face and best practices during winter weather.